-With so many excellent hotels in Vancouver these days, it’s hard to know where to stay.
-In our list of top hotels, we’ve tried to cover a variety of traveller styles and budgets.
-Whether you like history or contemporary chic, art or a killer hotel gym, there’s a hotel in Vancouver you’re sure to love.
-Here are 10 of the best hotels in Vancouver to check into.
+With so many excellent hotels in Vancouver these days, it’s hard to know where to stay in Vancouver.
+In this list of best hotels in Vancouver, we’ve tried to cover a variety of traveller styles and budgets.
+Whether you like history or contemporary chic, art or a killer hotel gym, there are lots of hotels in Vancouver you’re sure to love.
+Here are our suggestions on where to stay in Vancouver.

-This year it unveiled the new WanderFIT program, designed to help travellers keep up their fitness with private, customised hiking or biking tours.
+The hotel’s WanderFIT program is designed to help travellers keep up their fitness with private, customised hiking or biking tours.

 The Loden combines technology and high style, with in-room iPod stations, huge windows and chic décor.